|

 Poor knowledge retention causes skills to be mis-directed and wasted on rework.
 Organizational expertise never fully emerges.

-Stop&Think is an analytical methodology that solves problems permanently by using employee intelligence to fuse data directly into accurate, measurable and reusable sets of knowledge known as
+Stop&Think uses employee intelligence to fuse data into accurate, measurable and reusable sets of task-specific (project or process) knowledge known as

-is forms-driven and based on the natural structure of language; the tool is a directed semantic wiki built into a Microsoft Excel workbook.
+relies on the natural structure of language.
+Implementation is inexpensive and easy since infospheres favor information already within the organization; the tool is forms-driven and built into a Microsoft Excel workbook.

 Infospheres are merged into workflow using: